 - If not, give up to five abdominal thrusts (see below).

 Abdominal thrusts shouldn't be used on babies under one year old, pregnant women or obese people.

 To perform abdominal thrusts on a person who is severely choking and isn’t in one of the above groups:

 - Stand behind the person who is choking.

 - Place your arms around their waist and bend them well forward.

-If the obstruction does not clear after three cycles of back blows and chest thrusts, dial 999 or 112 for an ambulance and continue until help arrives.
+If the obstruction doesn't clear after three cycles of back blows and chest thrusts, dial 999 or 112 to ask for an ambulance, and continue until help arrives.